Do you believe you can choose happiness?

-A few years ago if you had asked me these questions, I would have most likely grunted and rolled my eyes because I was FAR from the belief that I could simply CHOOSE to be happy whenever I wanted.
+A few years ago if you had asked me these questions, I would have most likely grunted and rolled my eyes, because I was not entertaining a belief that I could simply CHOOSE to be happy whenever I wanted.
 I was Depressed with a capital D and no one was telling me otherwise.

-If that’s you, I suggest you stick with me I’ve been there and I’d love if you could keep an open mind while reading this post because it’s something I wish I had done sooner back in the day.
-Over the years, I’ve come to understand that my Happiness is my choice, and it’s not always an easy choice but it is a choice and it is something I can work at little by little each day.
+If that’s you, I suggest you stick with me.
+I’ve been there and I’d love if you could keep an open mind while reading this post, because it’s something I wish I had done sooner back in the day.
+Over the years, I’ve come to understand that my Happiness is my choice, and it’s not always an easy choice, but it is a choice none the less and it is something I can work at little by little each day.
 Like most people in the world, I am not ‘happy’ 24/7 and my ‘happiness set point’ used to be rather low.
-My journey to happiness comes after suffering from depression, anxiety and PTSD which caused conditions that made happiness, well challenging.
-The last few years, I’ve worked for my happiness every single day and I choose happiness daily and I wanted to write this post to teach you how to choose your own happiness, too.
+My journey to happiness comes after suffering from depression, anxiety and PTSD, which caused conditions that made happiness, well challenging to say the least.
+The last few years, I’ve worked for my happiness every single day and I choose happiness daily and I wanted to write this post to teach you how you might choose your own happiness, too.

 If you know me, then you knew this one was coming.
-Meditation for me is HAPPINESS.
-I attribute a LOT of my happiness and energy to meditation because it’s the practice that saved my life and took me from suicidal PTSD-suffering adolescent to a confident young woman who now runs an online meditation school.
+Meditation for me IS HAPPINESS.
+I attribute a LOT of my happiness and energy to meditation because it’s the practice that saved my life and took me from being a suicidal PTSD-suffering adolescent to a confident young woman who now runs an online venture and helps women all over the world with their mindset and mental health challenges.
 I am passionate about meditation because it WORKS.
-It transformed my life and I know it can have a MASSIVE impact on your life, too.
-Meditation is scientifically proven to improve countless areas of our lives including our label of happiness.
-If you’re not already meditating, then I’d love for you to read more about my story on how meditation changed my life here and let me be your meditation teacher though my Mindspo Course.
+It transformed my life and I know it can have a MASSIVE impact on your life too.
+Meditation is scientifically proven to improve countless areas of our lives including our level of happiness.
+If you’re not already meditating, then I’d love for you to read more about my story on how meditation changed my life and let me teach you through my Mindspo Meditation Course.

-Gratitude like mediation is scientifically proven to increase our happiness, so the question really is why are we not doing it every single day?
+Gratitude, like meditation is scientifically proven to increase our happiness, so the question really is, why are we not doing it every single day?
 For the last year, I’ve made practicing gratitude a priority in my life.
-It’s a daily practice for me I never miss, and often share it via my instagram stories @rochelle_fox.
-I’ve learnt being grateful, like everything, starts in the mind without thoughts, but it’s much more powerful if you put it on paper and write what you are grateful for every single day.
+It’s a daily practice for me which I never miss, and often share via my instagram stories.
+I’ve learnt that being grateful, like everything, starts in the mind with our thoughts, but it is much more powerful if you put it on paper and write down what you are grateful for every single day.
 I find that first thing in the morning or last thing at night is the perfect time to meditate.
-I also love writing a gratitude list straight after my daily Mindspo meditation because I am already in that zen zone!
+I also love writing a gratitude list straight after my daily Mindspo meditation, because I am already in that zen zone!

-What are your proprieties in life?
+What are your priorities in life?
 What is it about life that you put first before anything else?
 Do you put your happiness first?

-Back in the day, I don’t know where I ‘put’ my happiness, but I am pretty sure it wasn’t in my priority list because I never acted on anything I was told would ever help me.
+Back in the day, I don’t know where I ‘put’ my happiness, but I am pretty sure it wasn’t high on my priority list, because I never acted on anything I was told would ever help me.
 I would listen or read posts like this one and think to myself ‘yeh, yeh meditation, gratitude lists…I’ve heard it all before, boring, it will never work for me…’

-It wasn’t until I actually starting DOING these things DAILY even when I didn’t feel like it that I felt the huge shift happen in my life.
+It wasn’t until I actually starting DOING these things DAILY even when I didn’t feel like it that I felt huge shifts happen in my life.
 It was then that I knew I had to make my happiness a priority.
 I had to make meditation a 100% must in the morning; I needed to have a gratitude journal to write it; I had to commit and practice everything I used to ignore.
-I believe Your happiness should always be at the top of your priorities list, because guess what – YOU DESEVE TO BE HAPPY.
+I believe your happiness should always be at the top of your priorities list, because guess what – YOU DESERVE TO BE HAPPY.

 Where is happiness for you?
 Is it a place?
 A state of mind?
 A song?
 Find your happy place and go there.
 For me, my happy place is the OCEAN and the beach.
 I find it hard to be sad after a day in the sun by the ocean; it’s always been my go-to spot anywhere in the world.
 We all have places that make us happy, that make us feel safe and warm, inspired and at home.
 Find those places for you and go there, spend time there, turn off your phone and be fully present.